magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Mon-Fri
 -------

-| E.g, your company will only callback to the callee if the call was in between 09-12PM and 02:06PM MON-FRY, between this time interval the workaudio is going to be played and then callback to the callee.
-You can use multiple time intervals with | separated.
+| Example: if your company only callbacks to the callee if the call was placed in between 09:00-12:00 and 14:00-18:00 MON-FRY, between this time interval the workaudio is going to be played and then callback to the callee.
+You can use multiple time intervals separated by |.